Lecture notes on Machine Learning applications for global fits: Conclusion

 By adopting the workflow presented here, we gain several key advantages: \begin{itemize} \item \textbf{Efficiency:} Active learning reduces the number of evaluations of the likelihood function needed to generate the training data maintaining a balance between exploring the whole parameter space and exploiting the regions of largest likelihood.
 Using \texttt{xgboost} as a surrogate allows us to perform thousands of likelihood evaluations in a fraction of the time required for full numerical integration of RGEs. \item \textbf{Interpretability:} Tools like \texttt{shap} and \texttt{shapiq} move us beyond ``black-box'' predictions, allowing us to understand exactly which parameters and interactions between them are driving a fit. \item \textbf{Robustness:} Combining a two-stage ML approach (classifier and regressor) ensures that the model focuses its attention on the physically relevant regions of the parameter space, preventing the learner from being overwhelmed by high-$\chi^2$ noise. \item \textbf{Posterior Inference:} By implementing Markov chain Monte Carlo (MCMC) sampling through tools like \texttt{emcee}, we can effectively map the posterior distribution, combining our likelihood with prior knowledge, to derive parameter expectations and visualize multi-dimensional confidence regions. \end{itemize}

-Other architectures that we have not reviewed in this lecture notes offer distinct advantages depending on the complexity of the parameter space.
-Neural Networks, for instance, provide highly flexible function approximation, though they often require more extensive hyperparameter tuning and larger training datasets than decision trees.
+Other architectures that we have not reviewed in these lecture notes offer distinct advantages depending on the complexity of the parameter space.
+Neural Networks~\cite{2018arXiv180507226P}, for instance, provide highly flexible function approximation, though they often require more extensive hyperparameter tuning and larger training datasets than decision trees.
 More recently, differentiable likelihood functions implemented in frameworks like \texttt{JAX} or \texttt{PyTorch} allow for the use of gradient-based optimization and Hamiltonian Monte Carlo.
-These methods are significantly more scalable than the affine-invariant ensemble sampler in very high-dimensional spaces\footnote{For example, see the very recent global fit to 374 parameters of the SM Effective Field Theory~\cite{Smolkovic:2026cba} using \texttt{jelli}, based on \texttt{JAX}.}, provided the underlying physics model is itself differentiable.
-Additionally, Normalizing Flows represent a powerful alternative by directly learning the posterior distribution $p(\theta|\mathrm{data})$ as a transformation of a simple base density, potentially bypassing the need for traditional MCMC chains entirely.
+These methods are significantly more scalable than the affine-invariant ensemble sampler in very high-dimensional spaces, provided the underlying physics model is itself differentiable.
+For example, see the very recent global fit to 374 parameters of the SM Effective Field Theory~\cite{Smolkovic:2026cba} using \texttt{jelli}, based on \texttt{JAX}.
+Additionally, Normalizing Flows~\cite{2023JOSS....8.5021W} represent a powerful alternative by directly learning the posterior distribution $p(\theta|\mathrm{data})$ as a transformation of a simple base density, potentially bypassing the need for traditional MCMC chains entirely.
 However, for the moderate number of parameters ($\lesssim 50$) and potentially non-differentiable boundaries encountered in many New Physics searches, the combination of \texttt{xgboost} surrogates and \texttt{emcee} remains a highly effective and ``explainable'' standard.
+For an overview of Machine Learning applications in the field of High Energy Physics, we redirect the interested reader to the living review of Ref.~\cite{Feickert:2021ajf} and the discussion of Ref.~\cite{GAMBIT:2025qto}.

 ~

 The $B^\pm \to K^\pm \nu \bar \nu$ anomaly at Belle II serves as a perfect testing ground for these methods.
 Reconciling a $2.7~\sigma$ excess with the stability requirements of ALPs requires the kind of high-dimensional, efficient exploration that provided by a ML approach.
 As we look toward the future of particle physics, these explainable and computationally efficient techniques will be essential for identifying the subtle signatures of New Physics hidden within increasingly complex datasets.